Business Credit Card Guide

 The plastic might look the same.
 But when you look into credit cards, they’re separated into personal and business cards for good reason.
 While they function the same way, business credit cards offer features to help companies manage cash flow, spread out costs, track expenses and control employee spending.

 So, if you have a business you should have a business credit card.
-And you can use it to pay for any business-related expense from office equipment and software subscriptions to taxis and yes, even lunch.
+And you can use it to pay for any business-related purchases from office equipment and software subscriptions to taxis and yes, even lunch.

 You know the potential of your business, but the banks may not always agree.
 If you’ve ever tried explaining your crypto café or ‘Zoom fashion’ e-commerce platform when applying for a line of credit, you’ll know the look of scepticism that can derail the approval process.

-The fact is, banks don’t make it easy for smaller businesses to access credit – instead holding off until their cash flow is healthier, they’ve been a long-time customer or until there is full planetary alignment (which according to scientists will next happen in May 2492).
+The fact is, banks don’t make it easy for smaller or newer businesses to access credit – instead holding off until their cash flow is healthier, they’ve been a long-time customer or until there is full planetary alignment (which according to scientists will next happen in May 2492).

 Still, you can apply for a business credit card in a couple of ways.
 If you’re a traditionalist who likes the solidity of bricks and mortar, you can take time out of your work schedule, (try and) find parking close to a bank branch, fill out (actual) paperwork with multiple signatures and then wait for the ‘yes’ stamp.
 Which for some never comes.
 In the meanwhile, your cash flow is up the creek (along with all those missing receipts) and your customers are waiting for you to get back to business.